urnix/dotfiles/README.md

 # Dotfiles
-This repository is my setup for a new MacOS computer.
+This repository is my setup for a new macOS computer.
 It helps me to install quickly all software I need for work and fun.

 Feel free to check & alter the list of software to be installed - [Brewfile](Brewfile)